JeffreyCA/spleeter-web/README.md

     Navigate to [http://127.0.0.1:8000](http://127.0.0.1:8000) in your browser.
 Uploaded tracks and generated mixes will appear in `media/uploads` and `media/separate` respectively on your host machine.

 ## Getting started without Docker
+**If you are on Windows, it's recommended to follow the Docker instructions above.
+Celery is not supported on Windows.**

 ### Requirements
 * 4 GB+ of memory (source separation is memory-intensive)
 * Python 3.6+ ([link](https://www.python.org/downloads/))